 World Day for Overcoming Poverty

-October 17 was officially recognized by the United Nations in 1992.
-The day was first celebrated in 1987 as ATD Fourth World’s founder, Joseph Wresinski, led over 100,000 people to the Human Rights Plaza in Paris, France.
-A commemorative stone was laid on that occasion, engraved with the same text as stones subsequently laid at the United Nations offices in New York, at the European Union offices in Belgium, and in other places around the world:
+In 1992, the United Nations officially recognized October 17.
+The day was first celebrated in 1987.
+ATD Fourth World’s founder, Joseph Wresinski, led over 100,000 people at the Human Rights Plaza in Paris, France.
+At this time the unveiling of commemorative stone took place.
+Engraved on it was the same text as stones subsequently laid at the United Nations offices in New York, at the European Union offices in Belgium, and in other places around the world:

 “Wherever men and women are condemned to live in extreme poverty, human rights are violated.
 To come together to ensure that these rights be respected is our solemn duty.”